ahbnr/SemanticJavaDebugger/README.md

 Semantic debugging, as introduced by Kamburjan et al. [(link)](https://doi.org/10.1007/978-3-030-77385-4_8), refers to the practice of applying technologies of the semantic web to query the run-time state of a program and combine it with external domain knowledge.

-This repository provides the frontend implementation of a semantic debugging tool for the Java programming language, called the Semantic Java Debugger or sjdb.
+This repository provides the frontend implementation of a semantic debugging tool for the Java programming language, called the *Semantic Java Debugger* or `sjdb`.
 The implementation of the backend has been factored out into a separate repository, see [jdi2owl](https://github.com/ahbnr/jdi2owl).

 The sjdb tool provides an interactive, command line-based user interface through which users can